-If you are reading this, I would guess you have come across Nu Skin from a friend or a friend’s friend who would not stop nagging about how you should come and listen to Nu Skin’s presentation that will – as they claim – change your life forever!
+If you ended up here, my guess is that you have come across Nu Skin from a friend or a friend’s friend who will not stop pushing you to come and listen to one of Nu Skin’s presentations that will change your life forever.

 Read My Nu Skin Review Based On Experience From Being A Nu Skin Distributor